 SoonerSafe Rules & Regulations

-The SoonerSafe - Safe Room Rebate Program was developed in 2011 by the Oklahoma Department of Emergency Management to provide a rebate for purchase and installation of safe rooms for Oklahoma homeowners.
+The SoonerSafe - Safe Room Rebate Program was developed in 2011 by the Oklahoma Department of Emergency Management and Homeland Security to provide a rebate for purchase and installation of safe rooms for Oklahoma homeowners.

-Oklahoma is providing this safe room rebate program through the FEMA Hazard Mitigation Grant Program.
-Therefore OEM must comply with all federal grant regulations for each rebate recipient, to include eligibility of properties, required documentation, etc.
+Oklahoma is providing this safe room rebate program through FEMA Hazard Mitigation grants.
+Therefore ODEMHS must comply with all federal grant regulations for each rebate recipient, to include eligibility of properties, required documentation, etc.

-The intent of OEM is to offer this program on an annual basis, contingent upon federal funding.
+The intent of ODEMHS is to offer this program on an annual basis, contingent upon federal funding.

 About Safe Rooms